envyniv/Project-Hope/The_Project/Voicebox/README.md

 Male 1 by envy/Davide Azzaretto
 Male 2 by Simone Andolina
 Male 3 by supercatge/Alessandro Ficara
+Male 4 by Davidkvis99/David Kvistorf Larsen
+Male 5 by Svampgurka/Lucas
 Female 1 by
 Female 2 by
 Female 3 by